 Environment and Climate Protection

-Preserving the environment and protecting natural resources is one of three primary objectives of the Austrian Development Cooperation, the other two being combating poverty, and ensuring peace and human security.
-An intact environment with fertile soils, clean water and air is a fundamental prerequisite for a healthy life without hunger, as well as for every kind of economic progress.
-Natural disasters such as droughts, floods or landslides cause great harm and foremost where the environment is already degraded and can no longer provide a protective function.
+Preserving the environment and protecting natural resources is one of three primary objectives of the Austrian Development Cooperation besides reducing poverty and safeguarding peace and human security.
+An intact environment with fertile soils, drinkable water and clean air is a fundamental prerequisite for a healthy life without hunger, as well as for every kind of economic progress.
+Natural disasters such as droughts, floods or landslides cause great harm especially where the environment is already degraded and can no longer provide a protective function.

-Environmental degradation and pollution especially harm the poorest and most vulnerable groups in developing countries who directly depend on the use of natural resources, and who lack resilience and adaptive capacity to climate related hazards and natural disasters.
+Environmental degradation and pollution especially harm the poorest and most vulnerable groups in developing countries as they are the ones who directly depend on natural resources.
 On average, their risk of suffering health impacts from negative environmental conditions is ten times higher than for Europeans.
-Limited or at times no access to natural resources such as water, land and minerals is the most common source of conflict in developing countries.
+Limited or at times no access to water, land and minerals is the most common source of conflict in developing countries.

-The Sustainable Development Goals (SDGs) of the United Nations include the protection of ecosystems such as forests, wetlands, drylands and mountain regions.
-In addition to supporting specific environment and climate change endeavours in partner countries, the Austrian Development Agency takes care to ensure that all financed activities are screened concerning their environmental impacts (i.e. on soil, sir, water, biodiversity and biosphere, greenhouse gas emissions and resilience towards climate change), in order to avoid any negative repercussions and impacts.
+The Sustainable Development Goals (SDGs) of the United Nations include the protection of ecosystems such as forests, wetlands, drylands and mountain regions to enable sustainable development and secure the livelihood of future generations and of all other living beings.
+In addition to supporting specific environment and climate change endeavours in partner countries of Austrian Development Cooperation, the Austrian Development Agency takes care to ensure that all financed activities are screened concerning their environmental impacts to avoid any negative repercussions and impacts.